Skip to main content

 • The Trust is the only program that goes beyond the requirements of CRS 29-5-302

-• We provide financial certainty to thousands of the state’s fire service professionals
+• We provide financial certainty to thousands of the state’s full-time fire service professionals

 • State funding in partnership with DOLA allows the Trust to provide this coverage at no cost to members